 Property damage may not always be covered under no-fault laws.
 To seek compensation for damaged property, a person usually has to deal with an insurance company for the driver who caused the damage.

-“Add-on” coverage is also available in some states as well.
-This coverage will allow people to purchase PIP but remains a tort system for recovery, meaning a person can still sue and be sued.
+โAdd-onโ coverage is also available in some states.
+This coverage will allow people to purchase PIP.
+However, there is still a tort system for car accidents in these states, meaning a person can still sue and be sued.

 No, California is not a no-fault state.
 California has at-fault car insurance laws that mean a driver found to be at fault for an accident is responsible for their share of the costs, including damages and injuries suffered by the other party.

-While injured drivers can still file claims with another driver’s insurance company, and claims must be paid, it will not end there.
-Drivers in California also retain the right to sue for additional damages.
+While injured drivers can still file claims with another driverโs insurance company, they may also retain the right to sue for additional damages.

-The primary distinction between at-fault and no-fault insurance coverage is whether the victim has the right to file a lawsuit.
+The primary difference between at-fault and no-fault insurance coverage is whether the victim has the right to file a lawsuit.

 California is an at-fault state.
 However, it uses a comparative fault system when it comes to motor vehicle accidents.
-As long as an individual is not entirely at fault, he or she may be able to pursue compensation by bringing a claim against the person partially responsible for his or her injuries.
+As long as a victim is not entirely at fault, he or she may be able to pursue compensation by bringing a claim against the person partially responsible for his or her injuries.

 No-fault states still have certain insurance requirements.